Bondi Beach: Commercial area

 Bondi Beach has a commercial area along Campbell Parade and adjacent side streets, featuring many popular cafes, restaurants, and hotels, with views of the beach.
 Pacific Bondi Beach is a shopping centre that features Woolworths Metro, QT Hotel and 22 stores.
 It was built on the old Swiss Grand Hotel.

 The Hotel Bondi is a landmark on Campbell Parade.
 It was built from 1915 to the 1920s and was designed by E. Lindsay Thompson.
 It combines Italianate, Federation and Free Classical elements and has been described as an "important landmark building in the Bondi Beach townscape."
 It has a state heritage listing.
-The Beach Road Hotel, originally opened in 1956 and was formerly The Regis and prior to that The Rex, is on the corner of Glenayr Avenue and Beach Road.
+The Beach Road Hotel, originally opened in 1956 and was formerly The Regis and before that The Rex, is on the corner of Glenayr Avenue and Beach Road.

 Bondi Pavilion is a community cultural centre, located right on Bondi Beach, which features a theatre, gallery, rehearsal, meeting and function rooms, art workshop, and studios.
-Bondi Pavilion is the centre for major festivals performances throughout the year.
+Bondi Pavilion is the centre for major festival performances throughout the year.
 It has a state heritage listing.

+Campbell Parade

+The main street through Bondi Beach is Campbell Parade. it was rebuilt in the 1920s to a boulevard design opening in December 1929.

 Culture and events

 Numerous festivals and events such as the annual Miss Bondi beauty pageant have made Bondi Beach a popular destination among travellers.
 The beach has long captured the attention of poets including Les Murray, Joanne Burns and Brook Emery.
-The Vans Bowl-A-Rama skateboarding competition is held at the skate bowl in February every year.
+The Vans Bowl-A-Rama skateboarding competition is held at the Skate Bowl in February every year.